-Request or download the MATTR Pi SDK Trial Licence Agreement and the MATTR Customer Agreement and review these terms carefully.
+Request or download the MATTR Pi SDK Trial License Agreement and the MATTR Customer Agreement and review these terms carefully.

 The Verifier Web SDK is a powerful tool for integrating online credential verification capabilities into your web applications.
-It enables secure and efficient verification of Mobile Credentials, supporting both same-device and cross-device verification workflows.
+It enables secure and efficient verification of mDocs, supporting both same-device and cross-device verification workflows.
 The SDK leverages the MATTR VII platform to handle credential presentation and verification processes.

 Refer to our SDK Docs landing page for step-by-step instructions to gain access to any of our SDKs.